amuzetnoM/research/head_1/docs/framework_documentation.md

 ## Introduction

-The AI Research environment includes two advanced frameworks that implement theoretical concepts from our research papers:
+The AI Research environment includes four advanced frameworks that implement theoretical concepts from our research papers:

 1. **Self-Awareness Mechanics** - Provides computational self-awareness through monitoring and modeling of system capabilities and limitations
 2. **Emotional Dimensionality Framework** - Provides advanced sentiment analysis beyond simple polarity detection
+3. **Temporal Locationing Framework** - Provides awareness of time and how it affects the system.
+4. **Social Dimensionality Framework** - Provides awareness of the system's interactions with other agents.

 These frameworks can be used independently or together through an integration bridge.